Neuro-Algorithm/Mouse-Pose-Estimation/README.md

 # Mouse Pose Estimation using DeepLabCut SuperAnimal

-Automated behavioral analysis pipeline for tracking mouse movement in videos using deep learning.
+Behavioral analysis pipeline for tracking mouse movement in videos using deep learning.

 ---